thanpolas/thanpolas.github.com/_posts/rants/2014-02-21-An-open-letter-to-the-TasteJS-folks.md

 ---
 layout: post
-title: "An open letter to the TasteJS folks"
+title: "An open letter to the @TasteJS folks"
 description: "TasteJS folks, we need to talk." category : rants tags : [rants, tastejs, todomvc, javascript, frameworks]